Analog VUMP Configurations: |

 What’s an Analog-VUMP?? — It’s the old-school analog VU meter version of my popular digital Mini-VUMP.
 Many of you asked for an old-school analog VU meter… here it is!

 How do I buy one?? — Well, I have a precious FEW in stock right now.
 If you’re one of the first people, you’ll get the lowest serial numbers.
-Otherwise, with your deposit, I’ll put you on a wait-list and expect to have them delivered to you in 2 months time, after you pay the remaining amount.
+Otherwise I’ll put you on a wait-list and contact you when your pedal is ready.

 ——– TESTIMONIALS & UPDATES BELOW: (Newest at top) ———-